Theory

 The SDUST algorithm1, implemented in the DustMasker tool included with NCBI’s BLAST, measures sequence complexity by assessing how frequently nucleotide 3-mers are repeated within a given sequence interval \(x\).
 The complexity score, \(S_{\text{SDUST}}(x)\), is calculated as:

 In this formula, \(R\) is the set of all 64 possible 3-mers, \(c_t(x)\) is the frequency of 3-mer \(t\) in \(x\), and \(\ell(x)\) is the total number of 3-mers in the candidate interval, where \(\ell(x)=|x|-2\).
+For a 3-base interval, SDUST defines the score as zero.

 Longdust